 ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The Information on Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed as "AnnexureH".
+The Information on Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8(3) of The Companies (Accounts) Rules 2014 is annexed as "AnnexureH".

 RISK MANAGEMENT POLICY

 The Company has a Risk Management Policy pursuant to the requirements of ListingRegulations.
 The details of Committee and its terms of reference are set out in theCorporate Governance Report forming part of the Board's Report.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 There were no significant and material orders passed during the financial year by theRegulators/Courts which would impact the going concern status of the Company and itsfuture operations.